Flockaveli: Release and reception

 In 2012, Complex named the album one of the classic albums of the last decade.
 In 2014, Billboard called the single "No Hands" the ninth most successful song in the 25-year history of their Hot Rap Songs chart.

+On September 30, 2025, Pitchfork released their list of the top 100 best rap albums of all time, on which Flockaveli was ranked 92nd.

 Track listing

 Personnel

 Credits for Flockaveli adapted from AllMusic.